 Remove the skillet from the heat and add the bourbon and honey or syrup.
 Return to heat and bring to a boil.

-Add the balsamic vinegar and brown sugar and return to a boil.
+Add the balsamic vinegar, brown sugar, and water and return to a boil.

 Add the reserved bacon and cook for 10 minutes or until thick.